UnderlineFord/tflite-perf-tests/README.md

 * This repository contained the latency benchmarks (FPS rates) obtained from different tflite models with different optimization patterns.
 * Tests have been conducted on RPI and WSL (on CPU).
 Specifications are mentioned in [below](#specifications).
+* Python and C++ are used for the implementations.

 # Specifications